Skip to main content

 The OpenAI Lesson: Study Mode

-Consider OpenAI's Study Mode experiment (2024).
+Consider OpenAI's Study Mode feature (launched July 2025).
 OpenAI has:

-- Requirement 2: Integrations — Partially.
+• Requirement 2: Integrations: Partially.
 Study Mode integrates with some LMS platforms, but not deeply (Canvas, Google Classroom API, but not the full ecosystem)

-- Requirement 3: Agentic solution — Partially.
+• Requirement 3: Agentic solution: Partially.
 Study Mode can answer questions, but it doesn't adapt learning paths, doesn't coordinate with teacher workflows, doesn't integrate grade books

 Result: Study Mode is a feature, not a product.
 Teachers use it occasionally.
 It doesn't replace their workflow.

-A PPP strategy would have:
+A PPP strategy would have chosen either path for Requirement 1:

-- Built deep integrations with all major LMS platforms (Requirement 2)
+• Deep integrations with all major LMS platforms (Requirement 2)

-- Built a complete solution: adaptive learning + teacher assistant + grading automation (Requirement 3)
+• A complete solution: adaptive learning + teacher assistant + grading automation (Requirement 3)

 With all three, Study Mode would be a $10M+ annual revenue business.
 Without all three, it's a feature OpenAI ships once and deprioritizes.